-The Asian Vegan Kitchen is a collection of recipes from across Asia, featuring the spices and the many tasty ingredients that have made these cuisines popular worldwide.
+The Asian Vegan Kitchen is a collection of recipes from across Asia, featuring the spices and the many tasty ingredients that have made these cuisines popular world-wide.
 It caters to the growing segment of people of all ages who have chosen to eschew animal products, yet still, want to add some global spice and excitement to their diet.

 These dishes do not use replacement ingredients for traditional recipes.
 Instead, author Hema Parekh has selected recipes that were traditionally vegetarian, and have been enjoyed by diners for decades, even centuries.
 In doing so, she has had to make only minor changes, if any, for these recipes to be deliciously appealing to everyone.

 Here readers will find vegan-ready recipes for everything from Japan’s sushi to northern Indian curries, from Vietnamese spring rolls to red-hot tofu, Chinese-style.
 Soups, noodle dishes, and some desserts are also included.